akkartik/mu/subx/Readme.md

 SubX is designed:

-* to explore ways to turn arbitrary manual tests into reproducible automated tests,
+* to enable automation of arbitrary manual tests
 * to be easy to implement in itself, and
 * to help learn and teach the x86 instruction set.